Breach of promise: United States

 The first known lawsuit for breach of promise in colonial America and the first in which the defendant was a woman was Cecily Jordan v.
 Greville Pooley.
 This case was tried in the chambers of the Virginia Company and never went to a civil court, as the plaintiff withdrew his complaint.
 The first successful case was Stretch v Parker in 1639.

 In 1915, Louis A. Merrilat, an American football end and military officer active in the early 20th century, was sued by Helen Van Ness for breach of promise after breaking off an engagement.
 Merrilat hired the noted Chicago attorney Clarence Darrow to defend him against the charges, which were eventually dismissed.

 In the United States, most states repealed breach-of-promise laws or limited them, beginning in 1935.
 Partly as a result, expensive diamond engagement rings, previously uncommon, began to become commonplace, and formed a sort of financial security for the woman.

-South Carolina is one of the states that still recognizes a breach of promise action: Campbell v Robinson, 398 S.C.
-12, 726 S.E.
-2d 221 (Ct.
-App.
-2012).
 About one-half of U.S. states still permit such lawsuits, according to the National Paralegal College.
 Examples of such suits include a jury award of $150,000 in the 2008 Shell case in Georgia, and $130,000 in a North Carolina jury trial December 17, 2010, in the case of Dellinger v.
 Barnes (No. 08 CVS 1006).
 Laws vary by state.
 In Illinois, for example, documented wedding expenses can be recovered, but damages for emotional distress are prohibited, and notice of an intent to sue must be provided within three months of the engagement being dissolved.